JasmineMolanoco/head-md1-futur-of-drawing/process/README.md

 # 15.11.23
 Worked on the prsentation for the 16.11.23 all day

-# 16.11.23 presentation with Carand d'Ache
+# 16.11.23 presentation with Caran d'Ache
 [Inter presentation](/presentations/2023-11-16/HEAD-MD1_Caran-d-Ache_Molano-Jasmine_Inter/HEAD-MD1_Caran-d-Ache_Molano-Jasmine_Inter.pdf)

 ## feedbacks